AI Kills AI Kills

 Vince Stone

-Vince Stone (lead vocals) — 9.5/10 First instinct: lyrics and whether the song risks embarrassment to say something real.
+Vince Stone (lead vocals) — 9.1/10 First instinct: lyrics and whether the song risks embarrassment to say something real.
 What lands: the lyrics actually reach for something personal instead of hiding behind filler.
-Also working: the mood lands as melancholic, which gives the vocal angle some real character.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '01 The House That Taught Me To Listen stem remix ref' and '3steps v4', especially in the recurring auditory haunting and grief and longing thread.
+Also working: the mood lands as driving melancholy, which gives the vocal angle some real character.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "Don't hand me the safe version."
+One more thing: the line "TRACK 2 — EVERY SOUND MEANT SOMETHING" is close to landing, but Vince would want it to cut a little deeper to really stick.

 Overall Score